AsahiLinux/AsahiLinux.github.io/content/blog/2026/08/26-progress-report-7.2.md

 Vendor-specific power management oddities like this are quite common.
 Thankfully for kernel maintainers, there is a standard way to deal with them: the Power State Coordination Interface.
-PSCI defines a standard iterface that allows an operating system to call into a defined set of CPU core power management functions implemented by system firmware, including to prepare them for sleep.
+PSCI defines a standard interface that allows an operating system to call into a defined set of CPU core power management functions implemented by system firmware, including to prepare them for sleep.